 There's no battery backup, so you need to track your progress with passwords.
 They're shorter than, say, Dragon Quest II, but they don't even save all of your progress.
 Right at the beginning, if you build up to Level 1, then start up again using your password, you'll be knocked back down to Level 0.
 After all of the hard work to get to this point, this is a complete travesty.
 The Japanese fan sites seem to be annoyed that the passwords use a combination of katakana and the English alphabet, as opposed to the hiragana that the rest of the game uses, though I'm not sure why that's such an issue.

 There are more problems later in the game.
 In order to get into certain doors, you need a keycard.
 These keycards disappear when you use them, and cost an extraordinary amount of money.
-And it's completely possible to get trapped in area if you don't bring enough keycards with you.
+And it's completely possible to get trapped in areas if you don't bring enough keycards with you.
 There's no item management at all.
 Once you buy a new weapon, the old one is immediately discarded, without gaining any money back.
 Sometimes, more expensive items end up being weaker, so it's possible to get tricked into buying new stuff that's actually worse.
 You begin the game unarmed, but if you buy the first weapon - the Ray Gun - you actually do less damage.

 Hoshi wo Miru Hito is the definition of a video game tragedy.
 In some ways, its scenario is pretty ambitious for such an old game, but it appears that the game designers were not actually familiar with video games, the programmers were clearly confounded by the architecture of the Famicom, the artists were clearly off their rockers, and the play-testers were simply non-existent.
 And yet, it has a small yet devoted fanbase.
 A hacker actually took the trouble to patch the game, redrawing and enhancing all of the graphics (using plenty of redrawn sprites from Final Fantasy and Dragon Quest), rebalancing the weapons, and increasing the walking speed.
 Another group actually created their own freeware homebrew remake for Windows, dubbed STARGAZER.
 The graphics have been redone to resemble the Genesis Phantasy Star titles, and all of the stupider bugs have been removed.
 It's still pretty hard and kind of slow, but at least it's playable.